yuantianle/yuantianle.github.io/docs/3_C++/C++NEW/C++11/smart_pointer.md

 ???+success "Advantages"

     1. <u>Prevent memory leak</u>.
 It provides **Garbage Collection Mechanisms** when we forget to release the mm space.
     2. <u>Smart pointer is a class</u>.
-When the class is out of scope, the class automatically calls the destructor, which automatically frees the resource.
+When the <u>class object</u> is out of scope, the class automatically calls the destructor, which automatically frees the resource.

 ## **Theory**